Required and Elective Coursework

 This course is required for all BGS students.
 It covers basic biochemistry and surveys topics of cell biology including: cell structure, compartmentalization and trafficking, signal transduction, cytoskeleton, membranes and membrane transport.
 Offered every Fall.
 Course Director: Kurt Engelka.
 Syllabus

-This course introduces students to the high-speed electro-chemical signaling mechanisms that occur in nerve and other excitable cells during normal activity.
-Topics considered in substantial detail include: a) a basic description of the passive and active membrane electrical properties; b) the molecular architecture and functional role of ion channels in cell signaling; c) the role of the calcium ion as an ubiquitous chemical messenger, with applications to neuro-secretion; d) excitatory and inhibitory transmission in the central nervous system; e) sensory transduction, as illustrated by the visual, olfactory and auditory pathways.
+This course introduces students to the high-speed electro-chemical signaling mechanisms in nerve and other excitable cells during normal activity.
+Topics considered in substantial detail include: 1.
+Passive and active membrane electrical properties.
+2. The role of the calcium ion as an ubiquitous chemical messenger, highlighting its application to neurosecretion.
+3. Excitatory and inhibitory synaptic transmission in the central nervous system.
+4. Sensory transduction, as illustrated by the visual, olfactory and auditory pathways.
 The course assumes a standard background in cell biology, as well as basic concepts from college physics and college calculus.
-Offered Fall semester.
+The course prioritizes depth over breadth, focusing on select fundamental concepts and is not intended as a broad-spectrum survey course.
 Course Directors: Doug Coulter and Toshi Hoshi.
 Syllabus

 This course provides an introduction to what is known about how neuronal circuits solve problems for the organism and to current research approaches to this question.
 Topics include: vision, audition, olfaction, motor systems, plasticity, and oscillations.
 In addition, the course aims to provide an overview of the structure of the central nervous system.
 A number of fundamental concepts are also discussed across topics, such as: lateral inhibition, integration, filtering, frames of reference, error signals, adaptation.
 The course format consists of lectures, discussions, readings of primary literature, supplemented by textbook chapters and review articles.
 Offered Spring semester.
 Course Directors: Bijan Pesaran, Franz Weber, and Maria Geffen.
 Syllabus